yohangglobal/research-vault/Setup/Obsidian-Github Connection.md

 ## Helpful tips

-After creating a ReadMe file, make sure to Pull changes within Obsidian prior to making any Commits/Pushes as the disconnection
+After creating a ReadMe file within your repository, make sure to Pull changes within Obsidian prior to making any Commits/Pushes as the disconnection will affect any automatic Pushes you've enabled.